 Check the tire pressures when the tires are cold.
-Use a pressure gauge to adjust the tire pressures to the values shown on the tire placard.
-The tire placard is located on the door pillar on the driver's side.
+Use a pressure gauge to adjust the tire pressures to the values shown on the tire label.
+The tire label is located on the door pillar on the driver's side.